Tampa Bay Lightning: Logo and jerseys

 The primary (left) and alternate logos (right) used by the team from 1992 to 2007.
 The team was named the Lightning in reference to the Tampa Bay Area being the "lightning capital of North America".

 The original Lightning jerseys featured simple stripes on the sleeves and tail, and contrasting shoulders—black shoulders over a white jersey, and white shoulders over the black—with the alternate logo (a lightning bolt over the outline of the state of Florida).
 The underarm gussets included a feature referred to as "victory stripes"—a group of thin stripes, alternating in the team's colors (black-silver-blue on white, or white-blue-silver on black).
 For the 1996–97 season, the Lightning added a third jersey, primarily blue with a sublimated wave and rain design on the front and back, lightning bolts down the sleeves, a silver-gray shoulder yoke, and black gussets.
 The third jersey was retired after the 1998–99 season.

-In their first two seasons, the Lightning used a stylized block font for player names, with gaps in the upper loops of letters such as A, B, D, and R. The numbers were standard block numbers with drop shadows.
-The fonts were vertical in 1992–93, and italicized in 1993–94.
-The following season, the name font changed to a block font, vertically arched, while the number font changed to a painted style resembling the letters "Tampa Bay" in the logo.
-This style was also used on the blue alternate in 1998–99, replacing an "electrified" number font used from 1996 to 1998.
-In 2001–02, the old fonts were replaced with traditional block letters and numbers, which have been used ever since.
-They also darkened their shades of blue that season from a royal blue to a speed (Indy) blue.

-As with all NHL teams for the 2007–08 season, the Lightning debuted in new Reebok "Rbk Edge" jerseys.
-Also, like several other NHL teams, the Lightning updated their team logo.